-NEW YORK, May 5, 2021 -- As National Youth Traffic Safety Month begins, The National Road Safety Foundation reminds parents that they play a crucial role in encouraging their teens to drive safely.
+NEW YORK, April 28, 2022 -- As National Youth Traffic Safety Month begins in May, the National Road Safety Foundation reminds parents that they play a crucial role in encouraging their teens to drive safely.

 Traffic crashes continue to be the leading cause of death for teens, with nearly 2,500 young people killed in crashes last year.
 Mile for mile, teens are involved in three times as many fatal crashes as all other drivers, says the National Highway Traffic Safety Administration.
 An average of six teens die every day in traffic crashes throughout the U.S.